Ashley Giles Biography

-He had severely injured his hip because of which his performance graph went down and down and at last he had to retire.
+He had severely injured his hip because of which his performance graph went lower by the passing day, and at last he had to retire.

 Giles was one of the national selectors for England.
-Then he sowed by his dedication and love for his team not just with his outstanding playing skills but also, he became the Head Coach of England's limited overs teams in both T20Is and ODIs.
+Then he became the Head Coach of England's limited overs teams.

-Because of his hip injury, his performance level kept on degrading and finally, he was forced him to retire on 9th August 2007.
+Because of his hip injury, his performance level kept on degrading and finally, it forced him to retire on 9th August 2007.